-When you create a React.js application as the headless solution for Episerver it is likely that you will use React router to manage the routing within the SPA.
+When you use the content delivery API and a ReactJS application, it is likely that you will use React router to manage the routing within the SPA.
 This makes creating a link in the quick navigator complicated.
 You can not tell from the current HTTP context what page the user might be viewing.
 This poses a problem.
 The code to create a quick navigation link will need to be C# code.
 The C# code will not be able to access the internal React state.

 A variable on the global window

-- Within local storage
+Within local storage

 Assuming you wanted to use the global window, you could use this:

 Granted the code above is slightly hacky.
 A clean approach might be to create a completely new navigator yourself, however, this will involve more effort.
 In the code above, first, the editor URL is retrieved using the